WebAssembly/spec/spectec/test-prose/TEST.md

 unpacked u_0
 1. Let sh be u_0.
-1. If sh is of the case SHAPE, then:
+2. If sh is of the case SHAPE, then:
   a.
 Let (SHAPE lnt lns) be sh.
-  a.
+  b.
 If the type of lnt is numtype, then:
     1) Let nt be lnt.
     2) Return nt.
-2. Assert: Due to validation, the type of lnt is packedtype.
+3. Assert: Due to validation, the type of lnt is packedtype.
-3. Return I32.
+4. Return I32.

 dim sh
 1. Assert: Due to validation, sh is of the case SHAPE.